roeierez/infinite-list/README.md

 ## Roadmap

 * Support Auto-detect height of list items.
-This means that passing 'itemHeightGetter' will be optional and the list will detect the height after the items is rendered.
+This means that passing 'itemHeightGetter' will be optional and the list will detect the height after the item is rendered.
 It requires a bit refactoring and changing the scroller but I expect it to be in a couple of weeks from now.